n1chols/cold-steamos/README.md

 # nixos-steam-console
-A simple flake to turn any NixOS device into a SteamOS console.
+A simple flake to turn any device into a SteamOS console.
 Inspired by [Jovian-NixOS](https://github.com/Jovian-Experiments/Jovian-NixOS).

 ## Features
 - Gamescope realtime (always enabled)